dimitritholen/github-repository-bulk-remover/README.md

 ## How it works

-1. The tool fetches all your private repositories
+1. The tool fetches all your repositories (both public and private)
 2. Displays them in an interactive checkbox list
 3. Use space to select/deselect repositories
 4. Press enter to confirm your selection